-20. (1) Where the State of Design issues an Airworthiness Directive applicable to an aircraft that is registered in Guyana, the Director General shall-
+Airworthiness 20.
+(1) When an aircraft is first issued with a Guyana Certificate of Registration, the Director General shall -

-- (a) notify the State of Design of the registration of such aircraft in Guyana; and - (b) request all airworthiness directives in respect of such aircraft or its associated aeronautical products and any information which the State of Design deems necessary for the continuing airworthiness and safe operation of the aircraft.
+- (a) notify the State of Design of the model number, serial number, and registration of such aircraft in Guyana; and - (b) request all airworthiness directives in respect of such aircraft or its associated aeronautical products and any information which the State of Design deems necessary for the continuing airworthiness and safe operation of the aircraft.